How to Simplify Your Gluten-Free Thanksgiving!

 Let’s tackle each of these dishes, one at a time:

-Roasted Rosemary Turkey
+Gluten-Free Rosemary Roasted Turkey

-Prep ahead tip: you can prep the chopped rosemary, whole rosemary sprigs, celery stalks, and sliced onion the night before Thanksgiving when you are chopping vegetables for the stuffing and roasted vegetable side dishes.
+Prep ahead tip! you can prep the chopped rosemary, whole rosemary sprigs, celery stalks, and sliced onion the night before Thanksgiving when you are chopping vegetables for the stuffing and roasted vegetable side dishes.

 Thanksgiving Side Dishes